Snowfork/polkadot-sdk/bridges/snowbridge/README.md

 ### Upgrading the Rust toolchain

 Sometimes we would like to upgrade rust toolchain.
-First update `parachain/rust-toolchain.toml` as required and then update `flake.lock` running
+First update `rust-toolchain.toml` as required and then update `flake.lock` running
 ```sh
 nix flake lock --update-input rust-overlay